Orange-OpenSource/ods-android/docs/components/Checkbox.md

 ---
 layout: detail
 title: Checkbox
-description: Checkbox description
+description: Checkbox selection control allows the user to select options.
 ---

-# Selection controls: checkboxes

-Selection controls allow the user to select options.

 Use checkboxes to:
 * Select one or more options from a list
 * Present a list containing sub-selections
 * Turn an item on or off in a desktop environment